 - Once each month the mentors and staff of Journeymen meet to provide mutual support and guidance to strengthen our ability to mentor youth with compassion and dignity.

 - Several times each year we take the young men of Journeymen (whom we call J-Men) on outings and overnight trips.
-Some are community service projects, some are just fun outings, in which our mentors can further model authentic manhood while strengthening our bonds of friendship and community with the J-Men.
+Some are community service projects, some are fun-centered outings, in which our mentors can further model authentic manhood while strengthening our bonds of friendship and community with the J-Men.

 * Sources: Youthviews, Gallup Youth Survey 4 (June, 1997), Frank F. Furstenberg, Jr. and Christine Winguist Nord, “Parenting Apart,” Journal of Marriage and the Family, and National Fatherhood Initiative, Father Facts, (3rd Edition): 5